G-15 (Eritrea): Reactions

 In November 2001, Liesbeth Zegveld, an international human rights lawyer, launched a legal case against the State of Eritrea concerning the detentions at the African Commission on Human and People's Rights.
-In 2003, the Commission would issue a report finding the arrests and continued incarcerations to be in violation of articles 2,6,7(1) and 9(2) of the African Charter on Human and Peoples' Rights.
+In 2003, the commission would issue a report finding the arrests and continued incarcerations to be in violation of articles 2,6,7(1) and 9(2) of the African Charter on Human and Peoples' Rights.
 The Government of Eritrea responded to the report stating that the delay in bringing prisoners to justice was simply a matter of routine procedure.
 The final report was adopted in 2005, urging the State of Eritrea to order the immediate release of the 11 detainees.

-On February 2007, a case was opened at the UN Working Group on Arbitrary Detention.
-The Eritrean government's response, dated 29/08/2007, defended its conduct and argued that; "the accused did not get speedy and fair trial yet [..because..] the evidence gathered so far cannot be made public and forwarded to judicial proceeding since the war situation is not yet over".
+In February 2007, a case was opened at the UN Working Group on Arbitrary Detention.
+The Eritrean government's response, dated 29 August 2007, defended its conduct and argued that; "the accused did not get speedy and fair trial yet [..because..] the evidence gathered so far cannot be made public and forwarded to judicial proceeding since the war situation is not yet over".